Reference

 oxp login --browser # OAuth device flow via browser

-Tokens stored at ~/.oxp/credentials (mode 0600).
+Tokens are stored at ~/.oxp/credentials (mode 0600).

 oxp publish